GSG-K3/360HMR/Readme.md

-# 360 Human Management Resources 360 reviews Application
+# 360 Human Management Resources reviews Application

+The only Arabian 360 review HMR solution

 # Special Links of the project: